Fully Automated 2D and 3D Convolutional Neural Networks Pipeline for Video Segmentation and Myocardial Infarction Detection in Echocardiography: Abstract

 \section{Abstract}

-Cardiac imaging known as echocardiography is a non-invasive tool utilized to produce data including images and videos, which cardiologists use to diagnose cardiac abnormalities in general and myocardial infarction (MI) in particular.
-Echocardiography machines can deliver abundant amounts of data that need to be quickly analyzed by cardiologists to help them make a diagnosis and treat cardiac conditions.
-However, the acquired data quality varies depending on the acquisition conditions and the patient’s responsiveness to the setup instructions.
-These constraints are challenging to doctors especially when patients are facing MI and their lives are at stake.
-In this paper, we propose an innovative real-time end-to-end fully automated model based on convolutional neural networks (CNN) to detect MI depending on regional wall motion abnormalities (RWMA) of the left ventricle (LV) from videos produced by echocardiography.
-Our model is implemented as a pipeline consisting of a 2D CNN that performs data preprocessing by segmenting the LV chamber from the apical four-chamber (A4C) view, followed by a 3D CNN that performs a binary classification to detect if the segmented echocardiography shows signs of MI.
-We trained both CNNs on a dataset composed of 165 echocardiography videos each acquired from a distinct patient.
-The 2D CNN achieved an accuracy of 97.18\% on data segmentation while the 3D CNN achieved 90.9\% of accuracy, 100\% of precision and 95\% of recall on MI detection.
-Our results demonstrate that creating a fully automated system for MI detection is feasible and propitious.
+Myocardial infarction (MI) is a life-threatening disorder that occurs due to a prolonged limitation of blood supply to the heart muscles, and which requires an immediate diagnosis to prevent death.
+To detect MI, cardiologists utilize in particular echocardiography, which is a non-invasive cardiac imaging that generates real-time visualization of the heart chambers and the motion of the heart walls.
+These videos enable cardiologists to identify almost immediately regional wall motion abnormalities (RWMA) of the left ventricle (LV) chamber, which are highly correlated with MI.
+However, data acquisition is usually performed during emergency which results in poor-quality and noisy data that can affect the accuracy of the diagnosis.
+To address the identified problems, we propose in this paper an innovative, real-time and fully automated model based on convolutional neural networks (CNN) to early detect MI in a patient’s echocardiography.
+Our model is a pipeline consisting of a 2D CNN that performs data preprocessing by segmenting the LV chamber from the apical four-chamber (A4C) view, followed by a 3D CNN that performs a binary classification to detect MI.
+The pipeline was trained and tested on the HMC-QU dataset consisting of 162 echocardiography.
+The 2D CNN achieved 97.18\% accuracy on data segmentation, and the 3D CNN achieved 90.9\% accuracy, 100\% precision, 95\% recall, and 97.2\% F1 score.
+Our detection results outperformed existing state-of-the-art models that were tested on the HMC-QU dataset for MI detection.
+This work demonstrates that developing a fully automated system for LV segmentation and MI detection is efficient and propitious.

 \keywords{3D Convolutional Neural Network \and Video Segmentation \and Myocardial Infarction \and Detection \and Echocardiography}